NirajSahare/python-mysql_e-commerce/README.md

 Through this analysis, I was able to:

 Identify key customer segments and their preferences.
-Analyze sales trends and identify growth opportunities..
+Analyze sales trends and identify growth opportunities.
 Calculate customer retention rates and identify churn risks.
 Provide recommendations for improving customer satisfaction and increasing revenue.